ErnieSumoso/slack-chatbot/README.md

   <img src="media/project-showcase.png" alt="Showcase" width="666" height="400">
 </div>
 This repository contains the code and documentation for the development and deployment of a simple Slack Bot.
 The project utilizes the Slack API and Ngrok for deployment.
-It serves as a showcase for the course
-AML3304: Software Tools and Emerging Technologies for AI and ML.
-We are Group 2, and the team members are:

-- Aanal	Patel	- C0910376
-- Bimal Kumar	Shrestha - C0919385
-- Danilo	Diaz - C0889539
-- Ernie	Sumoso - C0881591
-- Jayachandran Saravanan - C0910392
 <p align="right">(<a href="#readme-top">back to top</a>)</p>